UST-QuAntiL/QuantME-UseCases/2022-closer/README.md

 ![Qiskit Runtime Output](./docs/qiskit-runtime-job-details-ready.png)

-Switch back to the Camunda Cokcpit and wait until the token reaches the final user task in the workflow as depicted below.
+Switch back to the Camunda cockpit and wait until the token reaches the final user task in the workflow as depicted below.
-This might take some time depdening on the utilization of the selected QPU.
+This might take some time, depending on the utilization of the selected QPU.

 TODO